dapr/docs/daprdocs/content/en/developing-applications/sdks/sdk-serialization.md

  redis-cli MGET "ActorStateIT_StatefulActorService||StatefulActorTest||1581130928192||mydata
 "eyJ2YWx1ZSI6Ik15IGRhdGEgdmFsdWUuIn0="
 ```
-6. When serializing an object that is a `byte[]`, the serializer should just pass it through since `byte[]` should be already handled internally in the SDK.
-The same happens when deserializing to `byte[]`.

 *As of now, the [Java SDK](https://github.com/dapr/java-sdk/) is the only Dapr SDK that implements this specification.
 In the near future, other SDKs will also implement the same.*